opengovsg/postmangovsg-guide/faq/faq-recipients/README.md

 ---
 description: >-
-  You might be receiving emails from PostmanSG from various government agencies.
+  You might be receiving emails from Postman from various government agencies.
   Our email address is donotreply@mail.postman.gov.sg.
 ---